Local Planning Authority: Canterbury

 Hook Farm extends approximately 9.2 ha, located just outside the village of Preston, 9.8km northwest of Sandwich and c.9.6km to the east of Canterbury.

-On its western side it is directly adjacent to Stodmarsh National Nature Reserve, an internationally-important mixture of reed beds, fens, ditches, wet grassland and open water which is also a Site of Special Scientific Interest, Special Protection Area, and Special Area for Conservation.
-The reserve has the largest reed bed in the south east of England, which supports a range of specialised birds and insects.
-Bittern, marsh harrier, kingfisher, great crested grebe, coot, moorhen, reed bunting, bearded reedling can all be seen here, as well as water voles and a population of recently introduced beavers.
+On the western side it is directly adjacent to Stodmarsh National Nature Reserve and SSSI, an internationally important site with a mixture of reed beds, fens, wet grassland and open water.
+The reserve has the largest reed bed in the southeast of England, which supports a range of specialised birds and insects.
+Bittern, marsh harrier, kingfisher, great crested grebe, coot, moorhen, reed bunting and bearded reedling can all be seen here, as well as water voles and a population of recently introduced beavers.